aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridjs/highlight/_index.md

     //it support multiple range postion inside one textbox
 ```

--  Add image to highlight array
+-  Add image to highlight array  in the active worksheet
 ```javascript
 xs.sheet.addHighlightImage(imageid)
     // the parameters are:
     imageid: the id of image, can be find in xs.sheet.data.images
 ```

--  Remove highlight image in array
+-  Remove highlight image in array  in the active worksheet
 ```javascript
 xs.sheet.removeHighlightImage(imageid)
      // the parameters are: